BrianArgel/BrianArgel/README.md

 I am a Final Year Computer Engineering Student at College of Engineering Chengannur.
 I love Machine Learning and trying to find more about Full Stack Web Development and Cyber Security.

-- 🔭 I’m currently working on Sign Language Translator to Malayalam Application using Javascript.
+- 🔭 I am currently studying and creating new projects for my portfolio
 - 🌱 I’m | Full Stack Web development | Cyber Security
 - 👯 I’m looking to collaborate on Machine Learning and Web Development Projects <img src="https://media.giphy.com/media/WUlplcMpOCEmTGBtBW/giphy.gif" width="30">
 - 💬 Ask me about anything.
 I will try to help you as much as I can.